Photo:

 Cost: Free entry; colors and items for purchase

 With the Space Needle as your backdrop, celebrate the Festival of Colors at the Seattle Center with music, dance, food trucks and more.
 Purchase your colors online or on-site and join in the fun!
-Free entry, but registration is required.
-All ages.
+Registration is required.

 Holi: The Colors Festival